 Despite taking security measures, anyone can become a target of Instagram scams.
 If you’re also the victim of any of these scams, then you need to exercise the following things soon:

-- Changing your password is the first thing you need to do if you’re being scammed.
+- Changing your password is the first thing you must do if you’re being scammed.
 Hackers who have their hands on your password can compromise all other accounts.
 If you use the same password on multiple accounts, change your password on all sensitive accounts.

 - The scammer may attempt to target your other friends and followers.
 Do warn them by posting a story and tell them not to respond to any message they receive by your name.